Every now and then I write about a destination in slight disbelief. Disbelief that I went there and explored these incredible destinations.

 The Greenheart, also known as Bebeeru, is a timber tree that’s remarkably stiff, durable, and resistant to termites.

-Visit the endangered Manatees
+Visit the Endangered Manatees

-Take a Demerara river cruise
+Take a Demerara River Cruise

 Cruising along the Demerara River is a must-do while in Guyana!
 And for sunset?
 Even better.